-I got asked by email how to make Starbucks simple syrup recipe, of which, at Latte Love Brew, I am happy to duly oblige.
+I got asked by email how to make a Starbucks simple syrup recipe, of which, at Latte Love Brew, I am happy to duly oblige.

 I’d like to point out straight away – at Starbucks it is not called simple syrup, it is called Starbucks classic syrup.
 There is only a slight difference between classic syrup and simple syrup – which I talk about in this article.